When does the Spring 2021 registration take place?

 When and for how long does the season run?

-The Spring 2020 season begins in early April.
+The season generally begins in early April.
 The season ends the last weekend before the primary school year ends.
 We do not offer a minors program in the fall.
+However, due to the Covid-19 pandemic, the 2021 season is postponed until the summer (for this season only).

 When is the first game of the season and how will we be notified?